-Running a marathon is a real accomplishment, and for those of you with the Brighton or London marathons firmly etched in your diaries, the hard work is almost over.
-The toughest part of the whole experience is training—specifically that longest training run you do before tapering your runs ahead of race day.
+Running a marathon is a real accomplishment, and for those of you with the London marathon firmly etched in your diary for this Sunday, the hard work is almost over.
+The toughest part of the whole experience is training—specifically that longest training run you did before tapering your runs ahead of race day.
 Running more than 20 miles with no crowds cheering you on, not a single water station to look forward to or people in fancy dress to distract you—well, it makes for a pretty miserable few hours.
 Unless you're one of those people who genuinely loves running.
 I was not, I promise you.

 I like to be overprepared rather than under for race day.

 My first piece of advice—twin-skin socks (I like Hilly's TwinSkin Anklet Running Sock, £8).
 The two layers of fabric rub together rather than rubbing against your feet, so you're less likely to suffer from blisters.

 Ah, blisters.
 The second marathon I ran, it was raining hard and my socks got soggy.
 I got blisters at mile two and had to run the rest of the way with a dull pain.
 So in your bum bag (yes, incredibly '80s but necessary), pack some Compeed Blister Plasters (£7).
 Pre-race, go over the entire surface of both feet with Compeed Anti-Blister Stick (£5) to prevent any chaffing.

 Stock up on Imodium Melts (you never know, take my word for it) and paracetamol (avoid aspirin, ibuprofen and Nurofen when running).